 What technical analysis indicators should you use (if any) in order to get better results?
 In terms of indicators, IQ Option has a lot to offer.
 It is, therefore, hard, especially for novice traders, to choose indicators that suit their trading strategy and use them properly.

 A lot of professional traders agree that overabundance of indicators is likely to distract you and make you lose money.
 According to them, the rule is to keep your trading system simple — two to three indicators maximum, if any.

 It may seem obvious that indicators provide an insight into the price action and, therefore, make the life of a trader easier.
 And in a way they do.
 Yet, the information that gets visualized by all indicators is already present on the price chart.
 Experts agree that the use of indicators is not mandatory.
 That being said, indicators represent the information differently, which can help you spot a subtle move or a pattern.
-Just remember that indicators are neither good nor bad — they are tools.
+Just remember that indicators are neither good nor bad — they are mere tools.
 Their usefulness will solely depend on your knowledge and skill.

-Pick one indicator from each category to avoid clumsiness and self-confirming trading systems.
+Consider picking one indicator from each category to avoid clumsiness and self-confirming trading systems.

 How to combine indicators?

 The choice of particular indicators will depend on your trading style, the asset you trade and your personal preferences.
 There are, however, certain rules that can help you create a balanced trading system.

 As mentioned above, you might consider choosing one indicator from each category.
 For example, one may use MACD to determine the direction and strength of the prevailing trend and then find optimal entry/exit points with the help of Bollinger Bands.